All Products

 If the snapshot driver fails to install, do not enable block replication when you create the migration task.
 Otherwise, the migration will fail.

 • Most mainstream source systems have rsync installed by default.
-If it is not installed, the SMC client prompts you.
-Enter yes to automatically install rsync, as shown in the following figure.安装rsync
+If rsync is not installed, the SMC client prompts you to install it.
+Enter yes to automatically install rsync.

 • If SELinux is enabled on the source system, the SMC client prompts you to disable it.
-Enter yes to automatically disable SELinux, as shown in the following figure.关闭SELinux
+Enter yes to automatically disable SELinux.

-When a message similar to Import Source Server [s-bp11npxndknsycqj****] Successfully! appears, it indicates that the migration source was imported successfully.
+When you receive a message similar to Import Source Server [s-bp11npxndknsycqj****] Successfully!, the migration source has been successfully imported.

 Note

-If importing the migration source fails, you can troubleshoot the issue based on the displayed message, and then run the following commands in sequence to exit the background program and re-import the migration source.
-For more information about common issues and solutions, see SMC FAQ and Troubleshooting.
+If the import fails, troubleshoot the issue based on the returned message.
+Then, run the following commands to exit the background process and re-import the migration source.
+For information about common issues and solutions, see SMC FAQ and Troubleshooting.

 sudo ./go2aliyun_client --abort